dbraunst/SpectralMagnitude_Evaluation/README.md

 # HRTF_Estimation

-HRTF Estimation of Binaural Soundsources
+HRTF Estimation of Binaural Soundsources utilizing HRTF Spectral Magnitude Precision

 ## Motivation
 Recent developments in consumer technology have significantly increased the accessibility and popularity of Extended Reality content, and the incorporation of Spatial Audio is a critical component of that content.
 The perceptual ability to localize a sound source in space is dependent on a sound source’s volume, time of arrival, and spectral content<sup>[1](https://doi.org/10.1121/1.418029)</sup>, which are all affected by its position relative to the listener.
 Any sound source can be spatialized over headphones by modifying it’s sound cues through convolution with Head-Related Transfer Functions (HRTFs), which can accurately “fool” the listener into believing that what they’re hearing on headphones is originating at a given horizontal azimuth, vertical elevation, and distance in space <sup>[2](http://www.aes.org/e-lib/inst/browse.cfm?elib=8319)</sup>.